 How to take it

-Swallow SINEMET, whole or as half tablets (only if told by your doctor), with a glass of water.
+Swallow SINEMET, whole or as half tablets, with a glass of water.

 How long to take it

 SINEMET helps control some of your symptoms of Parkinson's disease, but does not cure